BismaBRJ/Full-Precision-Calculator-Application/README.md

 # Current state of development
 Currently, it is under development using Python 3.
 The source code consists of 2 separate scripts: One for all the calculation functions (which can be imported as a module) and another for the GUI.
-Unfortunately, this calculator application is still in its very early stages that not even the very first version is finished; It (the very first version) is planned to be finished by mid-January 2017, and will be uploaded as soon as it is.
+Unfortunately, this calculator application is still in its very early stages that not even the very first version is finished; The developer is also unsure when the first version could be released, but it will be uploaded as soon as it is finished.